 3 credits from the following: GD 205 Video Production I, GD 310 Electronic Media, GD 433 Research, IT 130 Java Programming, IT 210 Software Engineering, IT 225 Advanced Web Development, IT 230 Advanced Java Programming, IT 305 Computer Networking, IT 310 Database Technology, IT 315 Operating Systems, IT 345 Human Factors in Information Systems, IT 355 Software Testing and Quality Assurance

-Each student entering the sophomore-level Graphic Design curriculum will be required to have a personal computer, color printer, and the software supported by the Graphic Design program.
+Each student entering the sophomore-level Graphic Design curriculum is required to have a personal computer, color printer, and the software supported by the Graphic Design program.

 It is recommended that students have a personal computer upon entering the Graphic Design program.

-The latest version of the Adobe Creative Suite edition that includes Photoshop, Illustrator, Dreamweaver, Flash, and InDesign; QuarkXPress; and Norton Antivirus are required.
+The latest version Adobe Photoshop, Illustrator, and InDesign or the latest Adobe Creative Suite edition that includes Photoshop, Illustrator, and InDesign.

 Apple computer offers student discounts on software: http://store.apple.com/us-hed